penguin-bytes/penguin-flasher/README.md

 This is Penguin Flasher.
 A simple script I made to make the process of making bootable Linux USBs.
 I made it as I am usually flashing drives a lot to make a variety of servers and test different distros.
 This quickly became a pain, so hence this script exists.
 I hope you can find some use for it.
 Feel free to contribute, give suggestions to improve, or tell me I am an idiot who is doing it very wrong.
 I accept all feedback given it's presented without malice.

+## Requirements
+* You must have `dd` installed. if not, install the `coreutils` package from your distros package manager e.g., apt, pacman, rpm, etc.
+* You must have a pre-created directory for your iso as this script doesn't make it.
+I would make one then move your isos there.
+As this script will keep using the same folder you tell it to use the first time.

 ## How it works:

 * Prompts for location of ISO folder